Find the best enterprise CMS solutions for growing teams

 Automation through integration

-For example, automation can help you process massive images in the blink of an eye.
-It can help manage your content lifecycle by flagging content that needs refreshing and even predicting which leads have the best chance of closing to give your sales team a big head start.
+For example, automation can process massive images in the blink of an eye.
+It can manage your content lifecycle by flagging content that needs refreshing and even predicting which leads have the best chance of closing, giving your sales team a significant head start.

 Mobile readiness

-Today, over 90% of websites report more unique visitors from mobile devices than desktop computers.
+Today, mobile devices account for 59.7% of website traffic.
 Google reports that mobile visitors are 5X more likely to leave a website if it isn’t optimized for mobile use.
-And Google says, “Mobile-friendly sites show up higher in search results.”
+And according to Google, “Mobile-friendly sites show up higher in search results.”
 An enterprise CMS that can readily deliver content to your mobile apps and experiences is a requirement.

 Advanced content management settings